-Drawing on my own experience as a former medically-complex foster parent, hours of research, and speaking with current preemie parents, I’ve listed the best infant formulas for preemies, including hypo-allergenic alternatives.
+Drawing on my own experience as a foster parent of a medically complex infant, plus hours of research and discussion with current preemie parents, I’ve listed the best infant formulas for preemies, including hypo-allergenic alternatives.
 Here, you are provided with answers to the most frequently asked preemie feeding questions.
 Along with the advice of doctors, you can explore these best infant formulas for preemies outlined below.

 Similac NeoSure is specifically formulated for premature infants.
-The intent is to provide extra calories and increased protein, energy, vitamins and minerals for accelerated growth through the first year of life.
+The intent is to provide extra calories, protein, fats, carbohydrates, vitamins, and minerals for accelerated growth during the first year of life.

-All formulas contain those categories of ingredients but the concentrations are higher in formula made for preemies than in other formulas.
-The objective is to see growth in the key measurements including head size, weight and length.
+All formulas are required to contain such ingredients, but the calories per ounce is higher in those designed for preemies.
+The objective is to promote growth in the key infant parameters: head size, weight, and length.

 - So exactly what is NeoSure formula?
-This formula includes:
+This formula contains:

-Similac claims that “Preterm infants fed Similac NeoSure through the first year of life showed significantly increased lean body mass and less fat mass at 12 months corrected age.”
-Studies have shown that preterm infants using this formula had improved visual acuity at 6 months corrected age, as well as improved early language development at 14 months corrected age.
+The manufacturer claims that, “Preterm infants fed Similac NeoSure throughout the first year of life showed significantly increased lean body mass, and less fat mass at 12 months corrected age.”
+The company studies showed that this formula improved visual acuity at 6 months corrected age, as well as early language development at 14 months corrected age.

-It should be noted that some parents reported excess gas and increased constipation upon starting this formula.
-However, this seemed to resolve itself after continued use.
-Similac NeoSure comes in three preparations – 2 fl. oz. ready to feed bottles, 1 qt. container of ready to feed formula, and a canned powder to be mixed with water.
+It should be noted that some parents reported their baby experienced excessive gassiness and constipation upon starting this formula.
+However, this seemed to self-resolve with continued use.
+Similac NeoSure comes in three preparations – 2 fl. oz. ready to feed bottles, a 1 qt. container of ready-to-feed formula, and a canned powder to be mixed with water.

-This best formula is named “Best Formula for Premature Babies” on our Best Baby Formula list, too.
+This best formula is the “Best Formula for Premature Babies” on our Best Baby Formula list, too.

 Gerber Good Start Soothe HMO Formula